 What is its legacy?
-We have The Greatest Generation, the Hippie Generation, the Me Generation, Generation X... what does this generation have - aside from fears of itself?
+We have The Greatest Generation, the Hippie Generation, the Me Generation, The Tech Generation, Generation X... what does this generation have - aside from fears of itself?

-You can still turn on the radio and hear the joyful pioneer rock of the 1950s, the daring peace songs of the 1960s, the driving instrumentations of change from the 1970s, the creative singer-songwriters of the early '80s, the departure of the early punk movement, the flannel-clad societal challenge in the grunge of the '90s - even the much-maligned disco has its legs.
+You can still turn on the radio and hear the joyful pioneer rock of the 1950s, the daring peace songs of the 1960s, the driving instrumentations of change from the 1970s, the creative singer-songwriters of the early '80s, the rowdy early punk movement, the flannel-clad societal challenge in the grunge of the '90s - even the much-maligned disco has its legs.

 Fifty years from now, people will still know "Born to Run," "I Can't Get No Satisfaction," "Imagine," "Let it Be," "Layla," "Hotel California," "Free Bird," "Ring of Fire," "Like a Rolling Stone" and on and on.